Bachelor of Performing Arts (Stage and Screen)

 • A very brief introduction to your chosen piece i.e. character name, title of the play and the author.

-FEEHELP is available for domestic students in this program through Torrens University.
+FEEHELP is available for domestic students enrolled in this program through Torrens University.
 To check your eligibility please go to, www.studyassist.gov.au/help-loans/fee-help.